pubky/pkarr/docs/quickstart.md

 }
 ```

+Publishing sends your signed packet to the Mainline DHT and configured
+relays.
+The returned `stored_on` value means the packet was stored on **at
+least** that many DHT nodes.
+When several publishing backends are configured,
-Publishing sends your signed packet to the Mainline DHT and configured relays.
-The returned `stored_on` value is the maximum count reported by any successful backend, not a sum, because backends may store the packet on the same DHT nodes.
-It means the packet was stored on at least that many DHT nodes.
+the client uses the maximum count reported by any successful backend, not the
+sum, because different backends may store the packet on the same DHT nodes.

 ## Resolve